intershop/intershop-pwa/docs/guides/testing-jest.md

 A test should test only one thing.
 One given behavior is tested in one and _only_ one test.

-The tests should be independent from others, that means no chaining and no run in a specific order is necessary.
+The tests should be independent of each other, i.e. there is no need to chain them together or run them in any particular order.

 ### Test Functionality - Not Implementation

-A test is implemented incorrectly or the test scenario is meaningless if changes in the HTML structure of the component destroy the test result.
+A test is incorrectly implemented or the test scenario is meaningless if changes to the HTML structure of the component destroy the test result.

 Example: The test fails if an additional input field is added to the form.